 On arrival at Porthmadoc the Unit was marched to the town hall where the men were allotted their billets.
-48135 C W Jarman records than on arrival at the town hall he was set to work by Hon Lt Thompson to record the billets that each man was given but for his efforts was also told that he had been assigned the absolutely best billet.
-He was very please to discover that he was sharing with his two friends 48064 Sgt Lawrence Williams, 48128 Sgt Francis Sumption, Sgt Owen, 48087 Pte Claude Trelawny Blackall and 48192 Pte Ernest Sweeting (neither Sgt Owen or Pte C T Blackall went out to France with the Unit, Claude Blackall was subsequently commissioned into the Monmouthshire Regiment).
+48135 C W Jarman records that on arrival at the town hall he was set to work by Hon Lt Thompson to record the billets that each man was given, but for his efforts was also told that he had been assigned the absolutely best billet.
+He was very pleased to discover that he was again sharing with his two friends 48064 Sgt Lawrence Williams, 48128 Sgt Francis Sumption and Sgt Owen, 48087 Pte Claude Trelawny Blackall and 48192 Pte Ernest Sweeting (neither Sgt Owen nor Pte C T Blackall went out to France with the Unit, Claude Blackall was subsequently commissioned into the Monmouthshire Regiment).
 Clifford Jarman records that ‘These are fine fellows and rather the better class’.

 The town had arranged a group of special constables to direct and take the men to their new billets.

 The following day, the Unit paraded at 9.30 outside the post office in the High Street as the Unit’s HQ was next door and spent the day drilling.
 48135 C W Jarman records in his diary that ‘The people are doing all in their power to make us comfortable.’
 The Town Council placed the Town Hall at the Unit’s disposal for reading and recreation and the Liberal club was also open to them.